top of page

 ckesta

-https://digitalsf.org/record/15562?ln=en&p=Ambrose+Bierce&v=uv#?xywh=-552%2C-31%2C1823%2C1004 From the San Francisco History Center, San Francisco Public Library "This city is a point upon a map of fog." - Ambrose Bierce If you like this article, please hit like and follow us.
-You can also follow us at http://www.sfhotelstories.com SFHotelStories.com is looking for contributors: writers, videographers, and photographers.
-Contact us at SFHotelStories@gmail.com, Subject:
+I don't know why so many woman agree with this?
+If you like this article, please hit like and follow us.
+You can also follow us at www.sfhotelstories.com SFHotelStories.com is looking for contributors: writers, videographers, and photographers.
+Contact us at SFHotelStories@gmail.com , Subject: Contributors.

 ckesta